ScottyLabs/bifrost/infra/README.md

 > If this is your first time running `aws configure`, the credential was probably saved as under `[default]`.
 Make sure to edit your `~/.aws/credentials` and change it to `[bifrost]`.

 When you create the access key for your IAM user, ensure that it has sufficient permissions.
 We are temporarily assigning an `admin` role with `AdministratorAccess`.

-We also expect an `.env` file in this directory that follows the format set by `.env.example`.